jcjorel/ec2-spot-converter/README.md

 chmod u+x ec2-spot-converter
 ```

-* Configure an IAM role giving full access to *ec2:*, *dynamodb:* to the EC2 tool instance,
+* Configure an IAM role giving accesses to *ec2:*, *dynamodb:* to the EC2 tool instance,
-	* *TODO: Refine the required IAM permissions needed*
+	* The recommended IAM policy for normal operations is defined in the provided [policy.json](policy.json) file.
 * Install Python3 and **boto3** package.

 ## Convert an On-Demand instance to Spot model